huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 # FAQ on the Workbench

-**This page contain frequently asked questions on your Workbench in your lab.
+**This page contain frequently asked questions on the Workbench service.
 Help us expand this section by sending us your questions and burning topics.**

 [[toc]]